As such they are subject to the following professional codes:

-Directive on the Training of Candidate Lawyers (Richtlinie für die Ausbildung von Rechtsanwaltsanwärtern, RL-RAA
+Directives on the Training of Associates (Richtlinien für die Ausbildung von Rechtsanwaltsanwärtern, RL-RAA)

 Lawyers’ Tariff Act (Rechtsanwaltstarifgesetz, RATG)

-Autonomous Fee Criteria for Lawyers’ Fees (Autonome Honorar-Kriterien, AHK)
+Autonomous Fee Criteria for Lawyers’ Fees (Autonome Honorar-Kriterien für Rechtsanwälte, AHK)

-Disciplinary Act for Lawyers and Candidate Lawyers (Disziplinarstatut für Rechtsanwälte und Rechtsanwaltsanwärter, DSt)
+Disciplinary Act for Lawyers and Associates (Disziplinarstatut für Rechtsanwälte und Rechtsanwaltsanwärter, DSt)

 Detailed information can be found on the site of the Austrian Bar Association www.oerak.or.at